What parents need to know

 Parents Need to Know

-Parents need to know that Pippi, a child living alone (her mother is dead and her father disappeared at sea), not going to school, and often behaving rudely, is not the best role model, but she is generous and means well.
+Parents need to know that Pippi Longstocking is a classic of children's literature, first published in Sweden in 1945, and since published in 40 languages.
+Pippi is a child living alone (her mother is dead and her father disappeared at sea), not going to school, and often behaving rudely.
+She's perhaps not the best role model, but she's generous and means well -- and kids love her.

 What's the story?